 NLIS means the system known as the 'national livestock identification system', agreed to by the Commonwealth and the States under a resolution of the Primary Industries Ministerial Council of 2 October 2003.

 NLIS administrator see section 144.

-nonconformance audit, of the business of the other party to a compliance agreement or of an accredited certifier's activities as an accredited certifier, means an audit of the business or activities by an auditor to check that any noncompliance with the compliance agreement or accreditation, identified in an audit, has been remedied.
+nonconformance audit means an audit by an auditor to check that any noncompliance with the following, identified in an audit, has been remedied-